Saarland

-Saarland (/de/) is a state of Germany in the southwest of the country.
-With an area of 2570 km2 and a population of 990,509 in 2018, it is the smallest German state in area apart from the city-states of Berlin, Bremen, and Hamburg, and the smallest in population apart from Bremen.
+Saarland (/de/) is a landlocked federal state of Germany in the southwest of the country.
+With an area of 2570 km2 and a population of 1 million in 2024, it is the smallest German state in area apart from the city-states of Berlin, Bremen, and Hamburg, and the smallest in population apart from Bremen.
 Saarbrücken is the state capital and largest city; other cities include Neunkirchen and Saarlouis.
-Saarland is mainly surrounded by the department of Moselle (Grand Est) in France to the west and south and the neighboring state of Rhineland-Palatinate in Germany to the north and east; it also shares a small border, about 5 mi long, with the canton of Remich in Luxembourg to the northwest.
+Saarland is mainly surrounded by the department of Moselle (Grand Est) in France to the west and south and the neighboring state of Rhineland-Palatinate in Germany to the north and east; it also shares a short border, about 5 mi long, with the canton of Remich in Luxembourg to the northwest.

-Having long been a relatively small part of the long-contested territories along the Franco-German linguistic border, Saarland first gained specific economic and strategic importance in the nineteenth century due to the wealth of its coal deposits and the heavy industrialization that grew as a result.
+Having long been a relatively small part of the long-contested territories along the Franco-German linguistic border, Saarland first gained specific economic and strategic importance in the 19th century due to the wealth of its coal deposits and the heavy industrialization that grew as a result.
 Saarland was first established as a distinct political entity in 1920 after World War I as the Territory of the Saar Basin, which was occupied and governed by France under a League of Nations mandate.

-Saarland was returned to Nazi Germany in the 1935 Saar status referendum.
-Following World War II in Europe, the territory was occupied by France, then became the Saar Protectorate on 17 December 1947.
+Saarland was returned to Nazi Germany following the 1935 Saar status referendum.
+After World War II, the territory was occupied by France.
+It then became the Saar Protectorate on 17 December 1947.
 After the 1955 Saar Statute referendum, it joined the Federal Republic of Germany as a state on 1 January 1957.
 Saarland used its own currency, the Saar franc, and postage stamps issued specially for the territory until 1959.